Battle of Vella Lavella (land): Base development

 Seabees of the 58th Naval Construction Battalion began landing on 15 August and set to work unloading the landing ships under frequent air attack.
 Among the first items unloaded were bulldozers, which were used to construct roads inland to sites where supplies could be dumped, dispersed away from the beach and each other.
 The Seebees built 9 mi of roads during August.
 Their next task was the construction of a dispensary and an underground sick bay.
 An underground radio room was also built.
 The 4000 by 200 ft airstrip was surveyed and cleared during August, followed by the construction of the signal tower, operations room, avgas storage tanks and an accommodation camp for personnel in September.
 The first landing was made on the airstrip of 24 September.
 Work continued on developing the airbase into December, including the provision of an avgas tank farm with six 1000 USbbl tanks.
 Vella Lavella became an important Allied airbase from which they were able to project air power towards Rabaul.
 It was the home base of Major Gregory Boyington's VMF-214, and other units.

 The channel through the reef was deepened to allow the passage of PT boats into the lagoon.
-PT Squadron 11 established a base on the northeast coast of Vella Lavella on 25 September with seven PT boats and a small coastal transport (APc).
+PT Squadron 11 established a base on the northeast coast of Vella Lavella on 25 September with seven PT boats and a small coastal transport.
 A ramp was built for LSTs, and the jetty at Biloa was upgraded with the addition of an L-shaped end.
 This was subsequently improved by raising the surface, deepening the water, and adding pilings and ship camels.
 The 77th Naval Construction Battalion arrived on 25 September, in the midst of a Japanese air raid.
-During its tour on Vella Lavella, it would be bombed 47 times, and suffer ten casualties.
+During its tour on Vella Lavella, it would be bombed 47 times and suffer ten casualties.
 Its main task was the construction of hospital facilities with 1,000 beds for the upcoming Bougainville campaign.
 This included wards, operating rooms and administrative buildings.
 The 58th Naval Construction Battalion established a sawmill that produced 5000 to 6000 board feet of cut lumber per day.
 The 77th Naval Construction Battalion operated two more to satisfy the demands of the campaigns in the Treasury Islands and Bougainville.
-A detachment of the 53rd Naval Construction Battalion operated two more sawmill between November 1943 and January 1944.
+A detachment of the 53rd Naval Construction Battalion operated two more sawmills between November 1943 and January 1944.

 Two New Zealand field engineer companies (the 20th and 26th) were also sent to the island following the commitment of New Zealand troops.
 These worked alongside the Americans to improve roads and constructed several bridges.
 The last of the US naval construction battalions left Vella Lavella in January 1944, and responsibility for the installations on Vella Lavella passed to the 502nd Construction Battalion Maintenance Unit (CBMU).
 Salvage operations commenced in May 1944, and the airstrip was abandoned on 15 June 1944.
 The final task was dismantlement of the tank farm.
-The 502nd CBMU then departed for Emirau on 12 July 1944.
+The 502nd CBMU then departed for Emirau Island on 12 July 1944.